 9. Brown Tang

 The brown tang displays a brown and green coloration across their body and when they are younger, they may have a more colorful and striking body, the colors seem to neatly fade into each other.
 Although they can be rather plain looking, they live for about 25 to 30 years and grow to a length of 8.5 inches.
 They prefer large and spacious aquariums to thrive and live to their full potential.

 10. Naso Tang

-With so many beautiful types of Tang (also know as surgeonfish), you may have a hard choice deciding which ones right for you.
-It is best to make sure you have the right tank size, set up and diet to accommodate the tang you choose as well as acknowledging most can potentially be a 40-year commitment.
-Keeping tangs in good conditions will have your tang thriving and living a long life in your care.
+With so many beautiful types of tang (also known as surgeonfish), you may have a hard choice deciding which ones right for you.
+It is best to make sure you have the right tank size, set up and diet to accommodate the tang you choose as well as acknowledging most can potentially be a 20- to 30-year commitment.
+Making sure your tank is clean and well set up will have your tang thriving and living a long life in your care.

 - What Type of Fish Is Dory in Finding Nemo?
 Famous Movie Characters

 - What Type of Fish Is Gill from Finding Nemo?
 Movie Characters Explained